kiboschool/course-pm-and-design/src/lessons/product-requirements/documentation.md

   💡 Documentation is fundamentally a tool for collaboration, and driving clarity across the team.
   </aside>
 In general, product managers spend a lot of time writing and maintaining product documentation.
 These documents help internal teams understand the product vision, strategy, features, go-to-market approach, and more.
 PMs write different types of documentation, including:

-- One-pager: these are short documents that explain a product or feature idea.
-One-pagers are useful to summarize a product. <a href="https://docs.google.com/document/d/1541V32QgSwyCFWxtiMIThn-6n-2s7fVWztEWVa970uo/edit" target="_blank">Here</a> is a great template of a 1-pager by product leader Lenny Rachitsky.
+- **One-pager:** these are short documents that explain a product or feature idea.
+One-pagers are useful to summarize a product. <a href="https://docs.google.com/document/d/1541V32QgSwyCFWxtiMIThn-6n-2s7fVWztEWVa970uo/edit" target="_blank">Here</a> is a great template of a 1-pager by product leader Lenny Rachitsky
-- Product requirements document (PRD): PRDs help create a shared understanding of the product.
+- **Product requirements document (PRD):** PRDs help create a shared understanding of the product.
 PRDs are used by various stakeholders including:
     - UX designers to understand the product vision and create wireframes and designers
     - Engineers to inform and guide their engineering work.
 At large companies like Google, software engineers will often use the PRD to create an "Engineering Design document," a more technical document that refers back to the PRD and outlines technical design of the product
   - QA (quality assurance) team members to write test cases and ensure the finished product meets the requiremetns
   - Product marketers to understand the vision, and create campaigns or launch plans